 - 1. Those portions of this area adjacent to the Hillsboro city limits are identified in the UPAA as requiring annexation to Hillsboro to receive services for urban-level development. - 2.
-To preserve wildlife habitat and wetland characteristics, drainageways in this area, including the adjacent riparian zones, shall be retained in their natural condition in keeping with the provisions of the CDC or, subsequent to annexation, with the provisions of the Hillsboro Zoning Ordinance. - 3.
 On Tax Lot 800, Map 1S2 3C, previous forestry management has established a practice of intermittent maintenance, thinning and harvesting of vegetation, including commercial forest harvesting.
-Such forest management practices may continue. - 4.
+Such forest management practices may continue. - 3.
 The large area lying between Francis and Johnson Streets currently has no existing internal circulation system.
 Development plans within this area shall consider the effect that new development will have on access and circulation for other properties in this area.
-If possible, a master circulation plan should be devised prior to any further urban development. - 5.
+If possible, a master circulation plan should be devised prior to any further urban development. - 4.
 Due to problems with topography, sight distances and road alignment, the Neighborhood Commercial site at the intersection of Baseline Road and 219th Avenue shall not be developed until the intersection is improved according to the requirements of the Washington County and city of Hillsboro transportation plans. - Realignment of this intersection may divide the small triangle designated R-15 located here (Tax Lot 600, Map 1S2 2A).
-If the realignment of 216th/219th Avenues should bisect this property, that portion of the property lying west of the realignment shall be designated neighborhood commercial. - 6.
+If the realignment of 216th/219th Avenues should bisect this property, that portion of the property lying west of the realignment shall be designated neighborhood commercial. - 5.
 Development proposals in this area shall address the city of Hillsboro's development standards.